emissary-ingress/emissary/docs/docs/latest/topics/install/upgrade-to-edge-stack.md

 **Prerequisites**:

 * You must have properly installed Ambassador previously following [these](../install-ambassador-oss) instructions.
-* You must have TLS configured and working properly on your Ambassador instance following [these](../tls-termination) instructions.
+* You must have TLS configured and working properly on your Ambassador instance

 **To upgrade your instance of Ambassador**: